Instant Pot Egg Roll Bowls / are a healthy low carb-ish alternative, which will satisfy your craving for Chinese food without all the guilt.

 - Add celery, ginger and garlic and sauté for one minute.
 Turn off Pressure Cooker.
 Add water chestnuts (if using), half the coleslaw and half of the sauce and mix to combine.

-- Select Sauté or Browning and toss in the rest of the sauce, scallions, shrimp and the rest of the coleslaw.
+- Select Sauté or Browning and toss in the rest of the sauce, white part of the scallions, shrimp and the rest of the coleslaw.
 Stir until shrimp are no longer translucent.
 This takes about a minute only.

-- Remove lid, add scallions and mix to combine.
+- Add the green part of scallions and mix to combine.
 It's ready to serve!